Rabid Raccoons Raise Health Concerns In Manhattan

 — Tommy (@skylab782) March 9, 2019

 It’s essential to notify health officials if you spot a rabid raccoon to prevent another outbreak.
-Particularly in New York where there is high traffic in the major parks, these animals pose a serious risk to all those who come in contact with them.
+Particularly in New York where there is high traffic in the major parks, these animals pose a serious risk to all who come in contact with them.
 All it takes is getting too close to an infected animal and getting bitten by them to contract rabies.

 New York Health Commissioner Oxiris Barbot warned New Yorkers to take this issue seriously and take preventative measures to avoid infection.
-Making sure pets are up to date on their shots can protect not only them but their owner’s health as well.
+Making sure pets are up to date on their shots can protect not only the pets, but their owner’s health as well.

 “Rabies is a serious illness that poses a danger for you and your pets.
-Keep a close eye on your pets when you take them outside and if you see a wild animal—such as a raccoon—maintain a safe distance and do not approach it.
+Keep a close eye on your pets when you take them outside and if you see a wild animal — such as a raccoon — maintain a safe distance and do not approach it.
 Get your pets vaccinated against rabies, and if you think they’ve been bitten by a rabid animal, call 311.”

 Senator Robert Jackson wants citizens to know that they shouldn’t be afraid to take advantage of New York’s expansive parks.
 However, they should do so with caution.